mrchughes/api-registry/IMPLEMENTATION_SUMMARY.md

    curl -X GET http://localhost:3005/auth/status
    ```

-The auth service is now ready for production use and integration with other PDS 2.0 services.
+The Identity Provider Service is now ready for production use and integration with other PDS 2.0 services.